marijnh/Eloquent-JavaScript/04_data.md

 for (let node = list; node; node = node.rest) {}
 ```

 Can you see how that works?
 Every iteration of the loop, `node` points to the current sublist, and the body can read its `value` property to get the current element.
 At the end of an iteration, `node` moves to the next sublist.
-When that is null, we have reached the end of the list, and the loop is finished.
+When that is `null`, we have reached the end of the list, and the loop is finished.

 {{index recursion}}